A Family Messianic Passover Seder

 In addition, Jews for Jesus has hosted an online, Messianic Seder meal that everyone was invited to participate in.
 Our family followed it this year and it was very meaningful.

-If your family would like to learn more about the Passover meal, I HIGHLY recommend my friend Sarah Ruth’s family activity guide!
+If you are a homeschool family or are looking for something with several days of content, I HIGHLY recommend my friend Sarah Ruth’s family activity guide!
 It has picture book recommendations and several days of fun learning activities, recipes, and a Seder meal Haggadah.
 (Sarah Ruth is actually a Messianic Jew, so you’ll be getting your teaching more firsthand than me, who is not Jewish.)

 See the Family Passover Guide here.